Tips to Plan a Successful Cocktail Party

 Offer a selection of 8 to 10 hors d’oeuvres with 2 – 3 of each kind per guest.

-Allow 2 drinks per person for the first hour, and 1 drink each subsequent hour.
+Allow 2 drinks per person for the first hour and 1 drink for each subsequent hour.

-A budget-conscious approach is to offer cocktails made from one or two spirits only (for example Gin, Vodka, or Rum).
-A 1 liter bottle (about nine-tenths of a quart) of spirit yields about 20 mixed drinks.
+A budget-conscious approach is to offer cocktails made from one or two spirits only, for example Gin, Vodka, or Rum.
+A 1-liter bottle of spirit yields about 20 mixed drinks, roughly speaking.
 So you can easily work out how many bottles to buy according to the number of guests attending.

 Music and social